Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Local torsors and how to detect them

 \subsection{Local torsors over surfaces}

-Now, assume that $x \in X$ has dimension $d = 2$ so that our assumption that $X$ is $S_2$ implies that $X$ is Cohen-Macaulay.
+Now, assume that $x \in X$ has dimension $d = 2$ so that our assumption that $X$ is $S_2$ implies that $X$ is Cohen--Macaulay.
 Then, the notion of F-injectivity has the following geometric interpretation in terms of local torsors.